3 minute read

 Unsharing permissions

-Note that clicking a file's name will open a side panel that gives you an overview of all the users that the file is shared with and their permission levels.
-This enables you to remove permission on selected accounts instead of unsharing the file entirely.
+Note that clicking a file's name will open a side panel that gives you an overview of all the users that it is shared with and their permission levels.
+This enables you to remove permission on selected accounts instead of unsharing the item entirely.

 You can access the individual file directly by clicking the three dots and then Open in Google Drive.